MuddasirQA/IMS-Starter/README.md

 ## Acknowledgments

-* Thanks to the original author who created the base-line version of this application.
+* Thanks to the original author(s) who created the base-line version of this application Thanks to JHarry444 for the READ.ME template.